Popular Feature Selection Methods in Machine Learning

 On the contrary, the supervised feature selection techniques make use of the target variable, such as the methods which remove the irrelevant and misleading variables.

-Supervised Feature Selection Methods
+Supervised Feature Selection Techniques

 Supervised feature selection methods are further classified into three categories.